strukturag/libheif/README.md

 ### Sponsors

-As of August 2026, the recurring sponsorship for libheif and libde265 amounts to **$41 per month**, against a goal of
+As of September 2026, the recurring sponsorship for libheif and libde265 amounts to **$41 per month**, against a goal of
 $5,000 per month, which would fund about two days per week of maintenance (see [funding.json](funding.json)).
 Thank you to everyone who sponsors the project.